randomtruffles/Dominion_League/rules.md

 <a name="6.2.1"></a>6.2.1.
 If you prefer to avoid this, let a moderator know before the season starts, and the League will try to place you in different divisions.

 ### <a name="6.3"></a>6.3.
-Deadline

-All matches must be played by the end of the last day of the season, which is always a Sunday at 23:59 UTC.
+Deadlines

+In order to ensure that matches are completed in a timely fashion, players must meet a number of deadlines throughout the season.
+All deadlines are on Sundays at 23:59 UTC.

+<a name="6.3.1"></a>6.3.1.
+At the end of the third week of the season, players should have no more than 4 matches remaining.
+This typically requires having played 1 match.

+<a name="6.3.2"></a>6.3.2.
+At the end of the fourth week of the season, players should have no more than 3 matches remaining.
+This typically requires having played 2 matches.

+<a name="6.3.3"></a>6.3.3.
+At the end of the fifth week of the season, players should have no more than 2 matches remaining.
+This typically requires having played 3 matches.

+<a name="6.3.4"></a>6.3.4.
+At the end of the sixth and final week of the season, players should have completed all of their matches.
+This typically requires having played 5 matches.

+<a name="6.3.5"></a>6.3.5.
+By default, the moderators will drop and suspend (see [7](#7)) players who fail to meet these deadlines, though they may waive the drop and/or the suspension at their discretion due to extenuating circumstances.

 ### <a name="6.4"></a>6.4.
 Extensions

-If you are unable to a match by the deadline in [6.3](#6.3), you must request an extension from your moderator by that deadline.
+If you are unable to complete a match by the end of season deadline ([6.3.4](#6.3.4)), you must request an extension from your moderator by that deadline.

 <a name="6.4.1"></a>6.4.1.
 If you are in tier A, you may request an extension of up to 3 days.
 In all other tiers, you may request an extension of up to 7 days.